bloomberg/blazingmq/src/python/blazingmq/dev/it/README.md

 NOTE: parallel test execution is incompatible with `BMQIT_PORT_BASE`.

 Before submitting changes for review, it is a good idea to run all the integration tests.
-Tests that use a local cluster execute quickly.
+Tests that use a 1-node cluster execute quickly.
 Tests that use a multi-node cluster, on the other hand, have to go through the election procedure before actual testing can begin.
 Running just one test during the development cycle is bearable.
 However, it is a good idea to periodically run